istio/istio.io/_docs/setup/kubernetes/mesh-expansion.md

 Setup consists of preparing the mesh for expansion and installing and configuring each VM.

-An example script to help with K8S setup is available in [install/tools/setupMeshEx.sh](https://raw.githubusercontent.com/istio/istio/master/install/tools/setupMeshEx.sh).
+An example script to help with Kubernetes setup is available in [install/tools/setupMeshEx.sh](https://raw.githubusercontent.com/istio/istio/master/install/tools/setupMeshEx.sh).

 An example script to help configure a machine is available in [install/tools/setupIstioVM.sh](https://raw.githubusercontent.com/istio/istio/master/install/tools/setupIstioVM.sh).
 You should customize it based on your provisioning tools and DNS requirements.

-### Preparing the K8s for expansion
+### Preparing the Kubernetes cluster for expansion

 * Setup internal load balancers for Kube DNS, Pilot, Mixer and CA. This step is specific to each cluster, you may need to add annotations.